cncf/glossary/content/en/role-based-access-control.md

 ## What it is

-The method of regulating systems and resources access based on individual users' roles within an organization.
+Role-Based Access Control (RBAC) is a method to regulate system and resource access based on individual users' roles within an organization.

 ## Problem it addresses